 We remember Theodore as the patron saint of soldiers.
-But he also fulfilled a Biblical exhortation which we read on this day: "Always be prepared to make a defense to anyone who calls you to account for the hope that is in you" (I Peter 3: 15b).
+But he also fulfilled a Biblical exhortation: "Always be prepared to make a defense to anyone who calls you to account for the hope that is in you" (I Peter 3: 15b).
 Theodore gave himself up to the emperor's men, and was heard to say, "Glory to God" as he died.

 What does it mean in our lives, in our day, to "be prepared to make a defense" of our faith?
 For one thing, Christians should be ready to challenge public assertions that go against the words of Jesus Christ.
 One example is a recent book by Deepak Chopra, a well-known advocate of alternative medicine.
 In 2010 he produced a book called "Muhammad: A Story of the Last Prophet."

 For Christians there is only one "last prophet" and that is John, the Baptist and Forerunner.
 Jesus says, "The law and the prophets were until John" (Matthew 11:13).
 These words tell us that the Old Testament law and prophecies have been fulfilled in Christ, to whom John was Forerunner.
 John's own words about Christ, found in John the Evangelist's writings (John 1:26-34), are also fulfilled.
 Christ has completed all the prophecies, and the time of prophets is done.